 The Edit Search window is displayed and you can edit your query by adding/removing keywords:

-Save your query in the saved searches using the star button:
+Bookmark your query using the star button:

 The Menu bar